The Amazon Hybrid Model: Combining Vendor & Seller Central

 Manufacturers and retailers have multiple options for selling their goods via Amazon.
 Two forms of cooperation with the retail giant are available: Vendor Central and Seller Central.
 More and more businesses today are using both Vendor Central and Seller Central to leverage the advantages of both platforms on Amazon’s Marketplace.
 This combined usage is known as the hybrid model.
 While Amazon Vendors have lower fees and more sophisticated marketing tools – Amazon Sellers are able to enjoy more analytics, margins, and control.
 Each side has its mutually exclusive advantages.

-Below you can find a detailed guide through the hybrid model, as well as a video presentation of Ex-Amazonian and Principal of Amazon Retail at FACTOR-A/DEPT® Alexander Ortner where he explains how to evaluate if the hybrid approach is right for you, and how businesses are using both Vendor and Seller Central to manage their catalogue and growth on Amazon.
+Below you can find a detailed guide through the hybrid model, as well as a video presentation of Ex-Amazonian and Principal of Amazon Retail at DEPT® Alexander Ortner where he explains how to evaluate if the hybrid approach is right for you, and how businesses are using both Vendor and Seller Central to manage their catalogue and growth on Amazon.

 What is the Hybrid Model